"Poor indoor air quality reduces productivity by up to 9% – that’s half a day a week." Prof. Catherine Noakes - Government scientific advisor

 Indoor environments can be a hundred times more polluted than outside, with numerous sources of air contamination to be found in the office such as viruses, bacteria and fungi to name just a few Ultra-fine particles from traffic and industrial pollution are also a significant issue in an office, as well as volatile organic compounds (VOC) from printers as well as other standard office equipment adding contamination.
 Effective improvements to air quality can be made with minimal effort and expenditure by the use of standalone high-performance office air cleaner units.

-Infection can spread quickly in the office environment, where employees are in close proximity to one another for long periods of time.
-An infection will spread through direct or indirect contact; best managed by washing hands and cleaning surfaces, and through the air when inhaled.
+Infections can spread in an office environment, especially when employees are in close proximity to one another for long periods of time and the overall ventilation is poor.
+Airborne infections can spread through direct or indirect contact; best managed by washing hands and cleaning surfaces, and through the air when inhaled.

 Capturing airborne viruses and bacteria, or infected airborne moisture droplets caused by coughing and sneezing before they can infect others is a powerful and proven way to control the spread of infection in your office.
 Commercial Air Filtration supply mobile office air cleaner units equipped with specialist filtration to capture and retain these airborne aerosols, providing healthy clean air for your office environment.